udacity/nd013-c1-vision-starter/README.md

 * Provide a much larger dataset and ensure a more even distribution across classes and weather/lighting conditions.
 This is likely The biggest improvement that can be made to the model, as there are limits to what augmentations and hyperparamter tuning can achieve.
 * Explore different data augmentation strategies.
 For example, blurring parts of the image may allow the model to better generalise to rainy conditions.
 * Explore the effects of tuning the various data augmentation parameters.
 This project has mostly used the default values of the data augmentations; however, further improvements may be possible with careful tuning.
+* Explore the effects of tuning hyperparameters, such as base learning rate and batch size.
+* Explore other model architectures.